shridarpatil/frappe-docker/README.md

 As we decided that they too have to be dockerized as individual containers, our docker-compose file reflects the same.

 Now according to the address of each of these, `common_site_config.json` of the site has to be updated.
-In case each of them is dockerized, the `common_site_config.json` in general should look like below
+In case each of them is dockerized, the `common_site_config.json` in general should looks like below

 ```{
  "auto_update": false,